NUSTM/SemEval-2024_ECAC/data/README.md

 ## File Description

 - The files `Subtask_1_train.json` and `Subtask_2_train.json` contain the training data for two subtasks in SemEval 2024, where all instances are stacked into a list and each of them is stored in a dictionary.
 The files `Subtask_1_test.json` and `Subtask_2_test.json` contain the evaluation data, using the same format.
-- For Subtask 2, you can refer to the JSON files to obtain **timestamps** and download the raw videos from the website to process the multimodal data.
-Due to potential copyright issues, we do not provide pre-segmented video clips.
+- For Subtask 2, you can refer to the JSON files to obtain **timestamps** and download the raw videos from the website to process the multimodal data.  ⚠️ **Due to potential copyright issues, we do not provide pre-segmented video clips.**

 📢 Note: To ensure the fairness of our competition, the evaluation data released during the evaluation phase of SemEval 2024 included some noise data that was not intended for evaluation.
 In the newly released version, the noise data has been removed, and the labels have been made publicly available.